praekeltfoundation/flow-results/README.md

 Users, authentication tokens, and permissions can be managed through the django admin page, available at `/admin/`.
 To create the first admin user, run `python manage.py createsuperuser`.

+There is a health check endpoint available at `/health/`, and a prometheus metrics endpoint available at `/metrics`

 ## Running in Production
 There is a [docker image](https://hub.docker.com/r/praekeltfoundation/flow-results) that can be used to easily run this service.
 It uses the following environment variables for configuration: